SAS-HKU/DASE4136_student/README.md

 The hands-on lab sessions for this course include:
 - ROS Virtual Machine Setups and basic operations
-- Mapping in selected environments around campus using ROS2 robotic platforms
+- Localization and Mapping in selected environments around campus using ROS2 robotic platforms
 - Navigation using different path planning algorithms
 - Feedback control trial in MATLAB and ROS